abdrahmansoltan/Learning-Notes/React/01-React.md

 ### List Components

-- we can use the array `map` method to iterate over our list items
+- we can use the array `map` method to iterate over our list items to map them from JavaScript primitive to HTML elements.

-- to map them from JavaScript primitive to HTML elements.
-Each element must receive a **mandatory** `key` prop
+  - Each element must receive a **mandatory** `key` prop

-- `Keys` : Keys help React identify which items have changed, are added, or are removed.
-Keys should be given to the elements inside the array to give the elements a stable identity.
+- `Keys` : Keys help React identify which items have changed, been added, or been removed. so that react only updates this item and not the whole list of items.
+  - Keys should be given to the elements inside the array to give the elements a stable identity.

 ```js
 const numbers = [1, 2, 3, 4, 5];